moritzsalla/healingorb-monorepo/ambient-interface/README.md

 # Ambient Interface (Raspberry Pi)

+Installs and runs a dockerized flask server on Raspberry Pi.
+This server exposes API, which gives clients (browsers) remote access to the Healing Orb's LED pannel via the local network.

-This installation provides a flask server which lets you communicate between browsers within your local network and the sense-hat.
-It can be used for visualizing data.
-In order to maintain a modular interface, the API end–points provide no functionality beyond that of the sensehat's.
-All processing should therefore be done on the client side.
+To maintain a modular interface, the API endpoints provide no functionality beyond that of the SenseHat.
+All processing should be done on the client-side.

 ## Installation

 Connect the Raspberry Pi to your wifi through LAN or wifi, up to you.

-### Docker
+### Docker (preferred)
+rs
 Make sure you have docker installed.

 ```